-As I was speaking of the dangers of too much Calcium (Ca) in my last post and as excess Ca is lethal, I want to give you an idea of where Ca can land up in our bodies.
+Calcium supplements are usually not necessary and can be positively dangerous.
+I spoke of the dangers of too much Calcium (Ca) in this post, but I want to give you an idea of where Ca can land up in our bodies.
 If it is NOT laid down in our bones as most of it should be, this is what can happen.
 The following images give an idea of the effects of a Ca overload on your heart and the rest of your body.
 99% of Ca should be in your bones with just 1% in your cells, soft tissue and bloodstream.
-To start, here is a three dimensional CTA data set showing calcifications in coronary arteries.
+This first image is a three dimensional CTA data set showing calcifications in coronary arteries.
 Continue reading Calcium Supplements = Heart Disease

 Here’s a common question – ‘What is the best calcium supplement for women?’
 Well actually, the best calcium supplement for women, or anyone else for that matter, is probably not calcium at all!
 The correlation between two vital minerals, calcium (Ca) and magnesium(Mg), is so important that I want to tell you about the serious significance of an imbalance between these two alkaline metals.
 Continue reading What is the Best Calcium Supplement for Women?